dthuilot/terraform-module-eks/README.md

 ## Important Notes

 1. The VPC must have private subnets tagged with `Tier = "Private"` for the EKS cluster.
-2. The cluster endpoint is configured for public access by default.
-Modify `cluster_endpoint_public_access` in `main.tf` if you need to change this.
+2. The cluster endpoint is configured for both public and private access by default.
 3. Node groups use the latest Amazon Linux 2 EKS-optimized AMI by default.
+4. IRSA (IAM Roles for Service Accounts) is enabled by default.
-4. OIDC provider is enabled by default for service account integration.
+5. Cluster encryption is enabled by default for secrets.
+6. AWS Auth configmap is configured to allow cluster creator admin permissions.

-## Security Considerations
+## Security Best Practices

-- The cluster endpoint is publicly accessible by default.
-Consider setting `cluster_endpoint_public_access = false` for production environments.
+1. **Endpoint Access**:
+   - Consider disabling public endpoint access in production environments
+   - Enable private endpoint access for internal communication

+2. **Node Security**:
+   - Use the latest EKS-optimized AMI
+   - Enable node group monitoring
-- Use appropriate IAM roles and security groups for production deployments.
+   - Implement proper security groups

+3. **Encryption**:
+   - Enable cluster encryption for secrets
-- Consider enabling control plane logging for better visibility.
+   - Use customer-managed KMS keys for better control

-- Review and adjust the security group rules as needed.
+4. **Authentication**:
+   - Use IRSA for pod-level IAM permissions
+   - Properly configure aws-auth configmap
+   - Implement least privilege access

 ## Contributing